Cenote Maravilla: diving, apnea and technical diving

 After Vicente Fito’s exploration, a newly built road enables easy access for vehicles and a platform to enter the water.

-Quickly, the whole diving community (guides and instructors) was invited by the owner to do a recon dive, and we started to add it to our excursion list.
+Quickly, the owner invited the whole diving community (guides and instructors) for a recon dive, and we started to add it to our excursion list.

 Description of the dive site